munki/mwa2/README.md

 *   Creates the needed sqlite3 database. (if needed)
 *   Prompts you to create the initial superuser. (if needed)
 *   Uses the included CherryPy dev server to serve MWA2.

+###Linux

+See https://github.com/munki/mwa2/wiki/RHEL7-setup-notes for some notes on installing and configuring MWA2 on RedHad Enterprise Linux 7.

 ## Docker